wazuh/wazuh-documentation/source/quickstart.rst

 Supported operating systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Wazuh can be installed on the following Linux operating systems:
+Wazuh can be installed on a 64-bit Linux operating system.

 - Amazon Linux 1 and 2